HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

     H5Pset_file_space_strategy(fcpl, H5F_FSPACE_STRATEGY_PAGE, FALSE, 1024 * 1024 * 1024) and
     then run the vfd_swmr_addrem_writer.c.

-30. **David, merged, needs more testing** Add a delay to the FSM so that freed regions are not reused before max_lag ticks are up.
+30. **David, merged, needs unit test** Add a delay to the FSM so that freed regions are not reused before max_lag ticks are up.